Private City Tours

 Wynwood, Design District and Little Haiti

 Once an industrial Puerto Rican neighborhood, where Boricuas worked in garment factories, Wynwood has transformed into one of Miami's trendiest areas.
-Over a decade ago, Miami Native was the first to introduce visitors to this vibrant district.
+13 years ago, Miami Native was the first to introduce visitors to this vibrant district.

 • Wynwood Walls and all the surrounding backroads